What does Australian Industrial Energy’s Project involve?

 HOW THE IMPORT TERMINAL WORKS

-What will be the LNG import capacity of the facility?
+What will be the energy import capacity of the facility?

 In April 2020, the NSW Government approved a Modification to the original Development Consent for the Project.
-The Modification allows for increased throughput of the Terminal and an increase in the number of LNG cargoes able to be received at the Terminal each year.
-The Modification approval permits up to 52 shipments of LNG annually, which equates to more than 75% of NSW’s current gas demand.
+The Modification allows for increased throughput of the Terminal and an increase in the number of energy cargoes able to be received at the Terminal each year.
+The Modification approval permits up to 52 shipments of energy annually, which equates to more than 75% of NSW’s current gas demand.

 How will the process work?